fastshout/fastshout-geomag/pkg/egm96/README.md

 ## Usage
-The most common usage will be to create a location corresponding to a GPS-derived latitude, longitude, an
+The most common usage will be to create a location corresponding to a GPS-derived latitude, longitude, and height-above-ellipsoid, and then calculate the height above MSL:

+	loc := NewLocationGeodetic(-12.25, 82.75, 1050